stackernews/booger/plugs/README.md

-You can plugin to these actions by adding one or more [Web Workers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API) to the `plugs` directory.
+You can plugin to these actions by adding one or more [Web Workers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API) to the `./plugs` directory.

-On startup, booger will recursively walk `plugs` looking for `.js` and `.ts` files.
-It will load then send workers a `'getactions'` string message.
-Workers must respond with an array containing one or more of the following action
+On startup, booger will recursively walk `./plugs` looking for `.js` and `.ts` files.
+It will load and then send workers a `'getactions'` string message.
-strings:
+Workers must respond with an array containing one or more of the following action strings:

 1. `'connect'`
 2. `'disconnect'`